meyesydn/STA-418-NBA-Project/README.md

 # NBA Analytics

 Simple overview of use/purpose: Analyze the NBA advanced stats at hand, run some simulations, run different types of clustering algorithm, look into correlations.
-I want to see what factors impact the win/loss columns and run machine learning algorithms to ultimately figure out the contenders for the following season.
+I want to see what factors impact the win/loss columns, which attributes are the most related winning and run machine learning algorithms to ultimately figure out the contenders for the following season.

 ## Description